adobe/spectrum-web-components/packages/overlay/README.md

 ></sp-overlay>
 ```

+# Events

+When fully open the `<sp-overlay>` element will dispatch the `sp-opened` event, and when fully closed the `sp-closed` event will be dispatched.
+"Fully" in this context means that all CSS transitions that have dispatched `transitionrun` events on the direct children of the `<sp-overlay>` element have successfully dispatched their `transitionend` event.
+Keep in mind the following:

+-   `transition*` events bubble; this means that while transition events on light DOM content of those direct children will be heard, those events will not be taken into account
+-   `transition*` events are not composed; this means that transition events on shadow DOM content of the direct children will not propagate to a level in the DOM where they can be heard

+This means that in both cases, if the transition is meant to be a part of the opening or closing of the overlay in question you will need to redispatch the `transitionrun` and `transitionend` events from that transition from the closest direct child of the `<sp-overlay>`.

 ## Styling

-`<sp-overlay>` element will use the `<dialog>` element or `popover` attribute to project your content onto the top-layer of the browser, but that content will still exist right where you placed it to start.
-That means that you can style your overlay content with whatever techniques you are already leveraging to style the content in said interaction that does not get overlaid.
+`<sp-overlay>` element will use the `<dialog>` element or `popover` attribute to project your content onto the top-layer of the browser, without being moved in the DOM tree.
+That means that you can style your overlay content with whatever techniques you are already leveraging to style the content that doesn't get overlaid.
 This means standard CSS selectors, CSS Custom Properties, and CSS Parts applied in your parent context will always apply to your overlaid content.

 ## Fallback support